8shashank/dropbox_clone/FeatureOverview.md

 dropbox --d1 dnode://folder1 --d2 file://folder2
 ```

 Finally, you will need to start the web page that will display the directory.
-In a third terminal window, cd to the directory containing index.js, and run the following:
+In a third terminal window, cd into node_modules/http-server/bin , and run the following:

 ```
-http-server test-data
+node http-server ../../../test-data
 ```

 You should see something like the following: